pzit0/botany563-final/readme.txt

 6. Node8 url error: ncbi is busy.
 Try running this file again at another time.
 7. Your input file (HitTable) is not under the same folder as the data-collection.py script

+# fasta-compiler.R
+An R script that removes duplicates and compiles species name, protein accession number and sequences into a fasta file.
+The output of this script is what will be fed into the alignment programs.